The heteroclinic connection problem for general double-well potentials: Proof of the main result

 It is standard to show that there exists a $u_{L}\in X_{L}^- \cap X_{L}^+$ such that

 where $J:W^{1,2}_{loc}(\mathbb{R},\mathbb{R}^n) \to [0,\infty]$ is the associated energy functional

-(see \cite{alikakosIndiana}).
-Our goal is to show that there exists $L\gg 1$ such that $u_{L}$ (or a translate of it) satisfies (\ref{eqstrict}), since this will imply that $u_L$ is a classical solution to (\ref{eqeuler}).
+This was shown in \cite{alikakosIndiana} in the case where $h \equiv 1$, but the general case where $h\geq 0$ can be treated completely analogously (no other property of $h$ besides reasonable regularity is needed at this point).
+Our goal is to show that there exists $L\gg 1$ such that $u_{L}$ (or some translation of it) satisfies (\ref{eqstrict}), since this will imply that $u_L$ is a classical solution to (\ref{eqeuler}).
 We note that, a-priori, the minimizer $u_{L}$ is $C^2$ and satisfies the Euler-Lagrange equation (\ref{eqeuler}) \emph{only in $(-L,L)$ and wherever it is away from the cylindrical boundary of the constraints}.

 By constructing a piecewise linear competitor that is identically equal to $a_-$ for $x\leq -1$ and equal to $a_+$ for $x\geq 1$, it is easy to show that